This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 For the best beach in the area, head south by around 5km to Playa la Barraca, a shingle beach with perfect turquoise water and a fantastic seafood restaurant.

 Altea is your next stop, a small resort that sits below a historic hilltop village, which has incredible views.
-The old village is gorgeous, with bougainvillea and jasmine in bloom, alongside alleys lined with alfresco dining and interesting boutiques and gift shops.
+The old village is gorgeous, with bougainvillaea and jasmine in bloom, alongside alleys lined with alfresco dining and interesting boutiques and gift shops.

-Bypass built-up Benidorm, but if you have a few hours to spare take the CV-70 to Guadalest, a medieval fortress town surrounded by cliffs and mountains with breathtaking views of the turquoise Guadalest Reservoir.
+Bypass built-up Benidorm, but if you have a few hours to spare, take the CV-70 to Guadalest, a medieval fortress town surrounded by cliffs and mountains with breathtaking views of the turquoise Guadalest Reservoir.

 After, head for the very Spanish city of Alicante, with its wide and spacious esplanades and seafront paseo.
 The renovated old town is a perfect place to stroll and people-watch, especially in the early evenings.
 You’ll also find good tapas restaurants and bars in this area.

-Head south, ignoring the outskirts of Cartagena, and make for the medieval narrow and twisting streets of the old town.
+Head south, ignoring the outskirts of Cartagena, and make for the medieval, narrow and twisting streets of the old town.
 The city will surprise you with its eclectic architecture, historic sites, and modern feel.

 It’s quite a long drive down this part of the coast, but the unspoiled and undeveloped resorts of Aguilas and El Puerto de Mazarron make good stopping points before arriving in the wild and beautiful region of Almeria, one of the driest places in Europe and home to some weird and wonderful landscapes and coastal rock formations, both on dry land and in the surrounding sea.

-Trip Notes
+East Coast Coastas Drive Trip Notes

 More Spanish Travel Inspiration

-Madrid – Toledo – Cáceres – Ciudad Real – Consuegra – El Toboso – Cuenca – Madrid
+Route: Madrid – Toledo – Cáceres – Ciudad Real – Consuegra – El Toboso – Cuenca – Madrid

 This road trip from Madrid explores the wild and windswept plateau of Castilla-La Mancha and Extremadura, parts of Spain’s interior that really are on the road less travelled.
-Amongst the hidden gems and architectural surprise,s expect abandoned villages and huge swathes of, well, nothingness.
+Amongst the hidden gems and architectural surprises, expect abandoned villages and huge swathes of, well, nothingness.

 It’s a gorgeous drive through forests and rolling plains to medieval Cáceres, a UNESCO jumble of narrow alleys, castles, palaces, and squares, where it’s easy to while away a few days eating tapas and admiring the olive trees growing in serried ranks across the rolling lands which surround the town.